marbl/canu/documentation/source/quick-start.rst

 Assembling Low Coverage Datasets
 ----------------------------------
 When you have 30X or less coverage, it helps to adjust the Canu assembly parameters.
+Typically, assembly 20X of single-molecule data outperforms hybrid methods with higher coverage.
 You can download a 20X subset of `S. cerevisae <http://gembox.cbcb.umd.edu/mhap/raw/yeast_filtered.20x.fastq.gz>`_

 or use the following curl command: